Everything you need to know about the 2017 postseason

 1. Clayton Kershaw.
 The greatest pitcher of his generation has yet to have that postseason -- or even game -- to remember.
 Watch him in the seventh inning: He has allowed 14 runs over five innings in the seventh since 2013.
 Can he avoid a seventh-inning meltdown?
 Will Dave Roberts even let him pitch in the seventh?

 2. Dusty Baker.
 He's 14th on the all-time managerial win list.
 All those ahead of him, except Gene Mauch, are in the Hall of Fame.
-Baker, however, is missing one thing needed to make the Hall: A World Series ring as a manager.
+Baker, however, is missing one thing needed to make the Hall: a World Series ring as a manager.

 3. Justin Verlander.
 The Astros acquired him on Aug.
 31 to make him eligible for the postseason and all he did was go 5-0 with a 1.05 ERA in five starts for Houston, helping right the ship for an Astros team that had struggled in August.
 Oh, he'll likely face off against Chris Sale in a division series opener that is juicier than those orange slices you'd get at halftime of your soccer games in second grade.
 And while he has pitched in two World Series, he's 0-3 in three starts and doesn't have a ring.